A moist spiced gingerbread cake topped with orange buttercream!

 in a large bowl combine the flour, ginger and cinnamon and set aside.

 beat the butter and then add the sugar and molasses to it whisking until smooth.

 Add the eggs one at a time.

 Add the dry ingredients gradually to the wet batter scraping down the bowl a few times.

 Gradually add the milk in small amounts to the rest of the ingredients stirring as you go until the mixture is smooth and lump free.

-Pour the batter into the prepared pan and bake in the oven for 25 minutes or until the center of the cake springs back up when gently pressed.
+Pour the batter into the prepared pan and spread out evenly.
+Bake in the oven for 35 minutes or until the center of the cake springs back up when gently pressed.

-Place the cream cheese in the bowl of a stand mixer and beat for 2 minutes.
+Place the cream butter in the bowl of a stand mixer and beat for 2 minutes.

 Add the powdered sugar and mix on low speed until it comes together.
 Turn the mixer to high and beat for another 5 minutes.

-Add the vanilla and the orange zest and gently mix through.
+Add the vanilla, milk and the orange zest and gently mix through.
 Keep in the refrigerator until ready to use.